zunitec/EnumBundle/README.md

 }
 ```

-Registre seu bundle no AppKernel:
+Registre o bundle no AppKernel:

 ``` php
 new Zuni\EnumBundle\ZuniEnumBundle(),